PermissionAI/testing-chickens/README.md

 ## Presenter Shell

 For a simple click-through presentation of the demo scenes, open `shell.html`.
 The shell loads each stage of the demo inside an embedded frame so you can step through the entire experience without leaving the page.
 Use the **Next** button to advance from the Intro through each scene until the end.

+## Single-file Demo

+If you'd rather run the entire experience from a single page, open `demo-v2.html`.
+This consolidated version contains all scenes and scripts inline so you can step through the flow without navigating between pages.